 M.B.
-Biskupski, Hollywood's War with Poland, 1939-1945 (2010) An indispensable work discussing an important question: Why has the story of Poland (and Polish Americans) received so little or no constructive attention in Hollywood motion pictures?
-With a persuasive explanation, this book tackles the problem of Poland's low profile and misrepresentation in mass media.
+Biskupski, Hollywood's War with Poland, 1939-

+1945 (2010) An indispensable work probing a puzzling question: Why has the story of Poland (and Polish Americans) received so little or no constructive attention in Hollywood movies?
+With a persuasive explanation, this book tackles the problem of Poland's low profile and misrepresentation in the media.